weaponofchoice/westerkaatje/README.md

 Although this framework is initially build for onepagers, of course it can easily be used to make larger websites.

+*Use what you want, delete what you don't need!*

 **Table of contents:**
 - Classnaming & writing sass
 - Database custom fields